 Location: Either start from the Whanganui i-SITE across the City Bridge or start from Putiki Drive where you can park your vehicle.

-Location: From Whanganui, take State Highway 3 to Kai Iwi then turn onto Rangitatau East Road and travel for 20km, then turn onto Junction Road.
+Location: From Whanganui, take State Highway 3 to Kai Iwi then turn onto Rangitatau East Road and travel for 20km (12 miles), then turn onto Junction Road.
 Park at the Quarry Road Car Park.

 Location: Access is via Kelvin Street or Brunswick Road.